aayushbansal261201/HR-Analytics-Dashboard-PowerBI/README.md

 - **DAX (Data Analysis Expressions):** To create calculated measures and columns.
 - **Power Query:** For data extraction, transformation, and loading (ETL).

-## Contributing

-Contributions to enhance the dashboard are welcome.
-You can contribute by:

-1. Forking the repository.
-2. Creating a new branch for your feature or improvement.
-3. Committing your changes.
-4. Submitting a pull request for review.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-Special thanks to the open-source community and various contributors who have provided valuable resources and inspiration for this project.

----

-*For any questions or support, please contact [your-email@example.com](mailto:your-email@example.com).*